CS2103AUG2016-W09-C3/main/README.md

 <img src="docs/images/ui.png" width="800"><br>

 Always forgetting what to do?
-If you would like to plan your day efficiently, then we have got just the app just for you, ToDoIt!<br>
+If you would like to plan your day efficiently, then we have just the app for you, ToDoIt!<br>
 <br>
 ToDoIt is a task manager that keeps your daily activities in check.
 It will notify you what is the upcoming activities for the day or the week.<br>